 You Will Probably Get Higher Level Spell Slots Than You Have Spells

 Say that you are a 4th-level druid who gains a level in cleric.
-According to the Multiclass Spellcaster table, you have access to 3rd-level spell slots.
+According to the Multiclass Spellcaster: Spell Slots per Spell Level table on page 165 of the Player’s Handbook, you have access to 3rd-level spell slots.
 However, the Druid table on page 65 of the Player’s Handbook shows that a 4th-level druid does not have 3rd-level spell slots.
 Therefore, to prepare a spell like call lightning, the character would have to take another level of druid.

 This does not mean that such a character cannot use their 3rd-level spell slot.
 Once they have prepared their spells, they can cast a prepared spell at a higher level following all the normal rules found on page 201 of the Player’s Handbook.
 For example, if they prepared the 1st-level druid spell cure wounds, they could cast it using their 3rd-level spell slot.